nadethoughts/Aetheria/Campaigns/Nimble/PCs/Rubius Haggard (Ian).md

 - **Campaign**: Nimble
 - **Class**: Berserker
 - **Ancestry**: Half-Giant
-- **Current Level**: 2, likely approaching level 3 after the ruined Erie outpost
+- **Current Level**: 3
 - **Likely Subclass Direction**: Mountain Heart over Red Mist, because of the giant connection
 - **Current Item Thread**: The Axe of Snaggletooth, also known as the shadow axe
-- **Current Status**: 1 Shadow Point from dropping to 0 while carrying the axe
+- **Current Status**: 0 wounds after the Session 07 safe rest; 1 tracked Shadow Point from dropping to 0 while carrying the axe

 ## Appearance
 Rubius is enormous even before anyone remembers he is a half-giant: about thirteen feet tall, with deep red hair, emerald eyes, and a friendly, jolly presence that makes the size difference feel less threatening until combat starts.